emmatinney/emmatinney.github.io/imaging.md

 # Imaging Resources

-Here are some of the very useful imaging pipelines I have used and am familiar with.
+Here are some of the very useful imaging pipelines I have used and trained others on how to use.

 ## Diffusion Weighted Imaging